hand2note/UpToYou/ReadMe.md

 --AzureConnectionString $MyAzureConnectionString
 ```

+## How to download and install an update?
-3. On you client side
+On you client side
 ```powershell
 > dotnet add package UpToYou.Client
 ```